Olly Martins: Police and Crime Commissioner for Bedfordshire

 He planned to introduce hi-tech tablet devices for Police officers as part as part of a drive to get them spending more time on the streets.
 In 2014, Bedfordshire Police allowed The Garden Productions to make 24 Hours in Police Custody, a series for Channel 4 with multiple cameras in Luton Police station.
 The series received positive reviews.

 In January 2015, Martins announced plans to consult the public on whether they would be prepared to pay 16% extra on the police precept to fund 100 more police officers across Bedfordshire.

 On 5 February, Martins announced that he would hold the first ever police precept referendum in the country.
 The Bedfordshire-wide referendum took place on 7 May, the same day as the UK general election.
 Martins' proposed precept was rejected by 69.5% to 30.5%.
 In a statement Martins said, "It is therefore now incumbent upon the government to take notice of our unique circumstances in Bedfordshire and to ensure that this police force has the resources it needs not just to keep this county safe but to play its proper role in keeping the country safe.".
 In October 2015, Martins launched a Save Our Police campaign linked to a government petition calling for better funding for Bedfordshire Police.

 In November 2015, Martins gave evidence to the Home Affairs Select Committee and warned of the Bedfordshire Police funding crisis.
 The Daily Mirror said of his appearance at the select committee, "Mr Martins has been one of Britain's most outspoken police commissioners as George Osborne tells the Home Office to prepare for cuts of up to 40%".

 In the 2015 Autumn Statement, the Chancellor did not make the expected cuts to the policing budget.
 However, Martins continued to make the case for a better funding deal for his police force.

 Martins was defeated by the Conservative candidate Kathryn Holloway at the 2016 England and Wales police and crime commissioner elections.

 Controversy

 In 2014 Martins was suspended from the Labour Party and investigated by the Independent Police Complaints Commission after he disclosed confidential information about the death of a man in police custody.

 Personal life

 In December 2018 Police Oracle revealed that Olly Martins had joined the Special Constabulary.

+In 2023 he married his partner of 30 years.